ICD-10 Diagnosis and Procedure Codes

 Wellmark’s Plans for ICD-10 Regulatory Conversion

-In 2011, Wellmark assessed its systems, business processes, policies, and communication needs associated with the impacts of the ICD-10 conversion.
-Throughout 2012-2014, Wellmark will update all systems and processes to use ICD-10 codes to meet the compliance timeframes.
+Wellmark has assessed its systems, business processes, policies, and communication needs associated with the impacts of the ICD-10 conversion.
+Beginning in 2012, Wellmark updated all systems and processes to accept and utilize ICD-10 codes in order to remain compliant.

-Look for additional resources on the following sites:
+Additional resources are available on the following sites: